RichardLitt/awesome-fantasy/README.md

 6. [Harry Potter and the Half-Blood Prince](https://www.goodreads.com/book/show/1.Harry_Potter_and_the_Half_Blood_Prince) [4.5]
 7. [Harry Potter and the Deathly Hallows](https://www.goodreads.com/book/show/136251.Harry_Potter_and_the_Deathly_Hallows) [4.6]

-> The novels revolve around Harry Potter, an orphan who discovers at the age of 11 that he is a wizard, who lives within the ordinary world of non-magical people, known as Muggles.
+> "The novels revolve around Harry Potter, an orphan who discovers at the age of 11 that he is a wizard, who lives within the ordinary world of non-magical people, known as Muggles.
 The wizarding world is secret from the Muggle world, presumably to avoid persecution of witches and wizards.
 His ability is inborn, and such children are invited to attend an exclusive magic school that teaches the necessary skills to succeed in the wizarding world.
 Harry becomes a student at Hogwarts School of Witchcraft and Wizardry, and it is here where most of the events in the series take place.
 As Harry develops through his adolescence, he learns to overcome the problems that face him: magical, social and emotional, including ordinary teenage challenges such as friendships, infatuation and exams, and the greater test of preparing himself for the confrontation in the real world that lies ahead.
 >
 > Each book chronicles one year in Harry's life with the main narrative being set in the years 1991–98.
 The books also contain many flashbacks, which are frequently experienced by Harry viewing the memories of other characters in a device called a Pensieve.
 >
 > The environment Rowling created is completely separate from reality yet also intimately connected to it.
 While the fantasy land of Narnia is an alternative universe and the Lord of the Rings‍ '​ Middle-earth a mythic past, the wizarding world of Harry Potter exists in parallel within the real world and contains magical versions of the ordinary elements of everyday life.
 Many of its institutions and locations are recognizable, such as London.
-It comprises a fragmented collection of overlooked hidden streets, ancient pubs, lonely country manors and secluded castles that remain invisible to the Muggle population.
+It comprises a fragmented collection of overlooked hidden streets, ancient pubs, lonely country manors and secluded castles that remain invisible to the Muggle population."

 #### [The Inheritance Trilogy](https://en.wikipedia.org/wiki/The_Inheritance_Trilogy_(N.K._Jemisin)) *by [N.K.
 Jemisin](https://en.wikipedia.org/wiki/N._K._Jemisin)*